 Here is a brief, tragic, and important history lesson.
 It's about the Irish Potato Famine and weird rumors, and it relates to the recent elections.
 A Bit about the Potato Famine In the mid-1800s, Ireland was struck by the now-infamous potato blight.
 It had devastating consequences on the Irish population.
 (You can find all of… Continue reading The Irish, Weird Rumors, and Recent Elections

 This post is about something I call a My Guy Bias, which is a thinking problem anyone can develop personally or politically.
 It's really common and causes a lot of suffering.
 Our Attachments Human beings form strong emotional attachments to people.
 This trait can be good because it often helps us develop loving and loyal… Continue reading Do You Have a “My Guy Bias”?
 Is it Harming You?

+This post is about whether concerns about the validity of the election results are legitimate.
 Voting is the heart of a democratic process that possesses integrity.
 Thus, in almost every election in our country, there are concerns about whether the election process is legitimate or about various forces that could undermine its legitimacy.
-For example, as you probably recall, in the 2016 election, there were concerns that Russians had meddled… Continue reading Are Concerns about the Validity of the Elections Results Legitimate?
+For example,… Continue reading Are Concerns about the Validity of the Elections Results Legitimate?